Kavya787/Just_In_Case/README.md

 5. Build and run the project for Android (XR supported).

 ---
-Hope you enjoy viewing it as much as we enjoyed making it!
+*Hope you enjoy viewing it as much as we enjoyed making it!*

+⛑